bristlemouth/bm_protocol/README.md

 # Bristlemouth

-For information on the Bristlemouth project, check out the official webiste [bristlemouth.org](https://bristlemouth.org)
+For information on the Bristlemouth project, check out the official website [bristlemouth.org](https://bristlemouth.org)

 ## Developing